 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.

 BicyclingCyclists will appreciate the 18-mile path paralleling Lake Michigan from Lincoln Park south to Rainbow Beach.
-Keep an eye open for joggers, power walkers and inline skaters as it's just as popular for them too.
+Keep an eye open for joggers, power walkers and inline skaters as it's a popular destination for them, too.
 Unsurprisingly the areas with the best views while pushing pedals are around the museums and landscaped walkways of Lincoln and Grant parks.

 Paths for bicycling also have been designated along some 20 miles of lakefront on the east bank of the North Shore Channel, the south end of which starts at W. Argyle Street.
 These paths are not continuous, and bicyclists can bypass intervening thoroughfares via underpasses to the next trail.
 The path resumes on the west bank of the channel and continues north into the suburb of Skokie.